 One is a highly modified Brompton, which folds in the same way as the standard version but is 1 cm wider.
 It has v brakes and an eight-speed hub gear.
 It weighs 14.9 kg and the battery takes it 25 miles with an output about twice that of the Tern Elektron.

 The second bike is another eight-speed hub gear with v brakes, the same electric drive and battery as our Brompton, and a folded size of 73 x 56 x 34 cm; a bit larger than the Brompton, but considerably smaller than the Tern.
 It weighs a more at 17.3 kg, but considering the eight-speed hub gear, it is light.

 Both bikes have the motor in the front wheel, the battery goes in a Brompton bag at the front, and with a small amount of pedalling will go 25 miles.

 Watch this space.
 We’re confident we haven’t heard the last from Derek and that not content with building the world’s lightest folding bicycle (with 16″ wheels), he’s already working on another hyperlight tribute to Brompton.

 On the face of it, one cycle insurance policy is much like another, but the devil is the detail.
 Check your small print for so-called ‘new-for-old’ replacement – many insurers use the term, but if your bicycle is more than a few years old, devalue it severely.
 This means you are left out of pocket when you come to replace it.

 With ETA cycle insurance, however old the bike, if it’s stolen you get enough to buy a new model.
 Furthermore, every cycle insurance policy you buy from us helps support the work of the ETA Trust, our charity campaigning for a cleaner, safer transport future.
-Little wonder The Good Shopping Guide has judged us to be Britain’s most ethical insurance company.
+Little wonder The Good Shopping Guide has judged us to be an ethical company like no other.